-After his exquisite A Man for All Seasons (1966) won six Academy Awards, including Best Picture and Best Director, Fred Zinnemann had every reason to feel like the most sought-after director in Hollywood.
+After his exquisite A Man for All Seasons (1966) won six Academy Awards, including Best Picture and Best Director, Fred Zinnemann had every reason to feel like the luckiest director in Hollywood.
 The truth is he would not get to direct his next film for another seven years.
 His attempt to direct an adaptation of André Malraux’ Man’s Fate for MGM had fallen through, and a court battle with the studio almost pushed him over the edge and into bankruptcy.
-He was just about ready to call it quits on Hollywood when an offer came straight out of nowhere, from Universal, to direct an adaptation of a spy novel that was about to be a huge best-seller.
+It seemed like his career had nowhere left to go when, suddenly, straight out of nowhere, an offer from Universal came to direct an adaptation of a spy novel that was about to be a huge best-seller.
 The book, published in 1971, was Frederick Forsyth’s The Day of the Jackal, and the movie, released in 1973, is a masterpiece—the greatest film of Zinnemann's career.

 Not everyone felt that way at the time, least of all Zinnemann himself.
 In an interview, he was modest: “The Day of the Jackal was made purely as entertainment,” he claimed, “and doesn’t pretend to be anything else.
 It should not be taken seriously politically or in any other way, because it’s just a technical exercise in suspense.”
 Today, The Day of the Jackal is widely regarded as one of the best thrillers of its era: politically-charged, suspenseful to the max, and taken seriously (for a variety of reasons) by a host of devoted fans all around the world.
 And yet Zinnemann would forever insist that the movie was little more than a simple crowd-pleaser; one look at the finished film and it is clear he was underrating his own masterpiece.
 Why did he do this?
 In his 1992 autobiography, A Life in Pictures, he provides some hints as to why.